mitushaa/InternshipChallenge2020/README.md

 Dataset used for Online Retail- https://archive.ics.uci.edu/ml/datasets/online+retail

 ## How to recommend?
-* Simple Approch - Just sort by ratings!
+* Simple Approach - Just sort by ratings!
 ### Example
 Here Product 1- Philips Upbeat has 404 ratings and Product 2- Philips Sports in has 1853 Ratings
 ![](https://miro.medium.com/max/1517/1*UhXvWR8icmi7Y3vH8vpyJg.png)<br><br>
 ### Here - Product 1 (4 stars) and  Product 2 (3.5 stars)
 * Does this mean Product 1 is better than Product 2 <br>
 * The Answer is "NO"<br>
-* The key point with this is confidence
+* The key point with this is confidence<br>